evias/evias.github.io/pages/hire-me.md

 ✅ Distributed and modular patient identity using BIP32 algorithm and key derivation ;<br />
 ✅ Distributed rewarding mechanism for e-fitness platforms including Strava ;<br />
 ✅ Wallet-, Explorer-, Monitoring software and software development kits for blockchain networks;<br />
-✅ Deployment of smart contracts and smart contract audit.
+✅ Deployment of smart contracts and smart contract audit.<br />
-✅ Generative AI software (NLG) for kids using our software (SaaS) in schools ;
+✅ Generative AI software (NLG) for kids using our software (SaaS) in schools ;<br />
-✅ Expert SaaS software developer with over 15 years of experience in the industry.
+✅ Expert SaaS software developer with over 15 years of experience in the industry.<br />
 <br /><br />
 👥 I think that I stand out from the crowd through my leadership skills, my enthusiasm for emerging technologies and my 17-years long professional experience as a software engineer which led me through using many different technologies in the past.
 Feel free to have a look at my biography over at: evi.as/hire-me
 <br /><br />
 🛡 MATCH MY SKILLS
 <br /><br />